 Tribute to Jean-Marie Domenach

-Rereading notes taken years ago while reading Jean-Marie Domenach 's Return to the Tragic , I remember our meeting.
-I see him arriving in my little studio at the Forks, asking me for a glass of wine and me, starting to explain to him through the menu the orientation that I wanted to give to our interview.
-And he looked at me with round eyes, rounding again, and suddenly throwing me enthusiastic: “But you have read my books… I'm not used to meeting journalists who have read my books”.
+By rereading notes taken years ago during reading the return of the tragic of Jean-Marie Domenach , I remember our meeting.
+I see him arriving in my little studio of the fork, asking me a glass of wine and I, starting to explain to him by the menu the orientation that I wanted to give to our interview.
+And he looked at me with round eyes, still rounding, and suddenly throwing me enthusiastic: "But you have read my books ...
+I am not used to meeting journalists who have read my books".

 This meeting will remain as one of the very beautiful encounters I have had as a journalist.
 We will discuss more than two hours of morality and moralism, Saint-Just and Nietzsche.
 From God too.
 Above all from God.